 Trying to manage a horse on stall rest can often be challenging, especially if you have a horse that is active and is accustomed to living outside in a pasture or is on a regular daily workout schedule.
-Horses that are confined to their stalls for long periods of time can quickly become stressed; even the most even tempered horse can become upset to the point that he can develop health issues (such as gastric ulcers) or behavioral issues (such as pawing, chewing, cribbing or stall kicking).
+Horses that are confined to their stalls for long periods of time can quickly become stressed; even the most even tempered horse can become upset to the point that he can develop health issues (gastric ulcers) or behavioral issues (such as pawing, chewing, cribbing or stall kicking).
 Unlike people, your horse is not able to pass the time by reading magazines, playing crossword puzzles or watching TV!
 So you’ll need to come up with some creative ways to help keep your horse happy and preoccupied while he’s on stall rest.
 Here are a few suggestions to help reduce the stress and boredom of stall rest, but make sure you check with your vet first before you try anything new.
 Remember: your vet will give you full instructions on what you can and cannot do with your horse while he’s on stall rest and you want to make sure that you closely follow his instructions.

 The first thing you’ll need to do when you put your horse on stall rest is to pick out the location of the stall that he’ll be staying in.
 Ideally, the stall should not be so small that your horse could get stuck and injure himself, but you also don’t want it to be too large where he would be able to run and become re-injured.
 Stalls that are approximately 12×12 or 12×15 typically are adequate size for an average size horse, but see what size stall your vet recommends for your horse’s recovery.
 You should try to pick a stall that is centrally located in a busy area of the barn, with good natural lighting and good ventilation.
 If you can, use a stall that is set up in such a way that your horse will have a clear view of all the busy, daily activities so that he does not feel isolated or bored.
 In most cases, if your horse is able to watch other horses and people in the barn area during the day, this extra entertainment will help keep his mind busy and let him feel like he’s part of the activity.
 If you keep your horse at a busy boarding facility, you can also ask everyone in the barn to stop by and say hi to your horse during the day so he can have some extra activity and attention, too.